 J.C.
 Argetsinger: A native of Montour Falls, he is a former U.S. government counsel who moved back here and became Schuyler County District Attorney.
 He was then elected County Judge in 1998, serving too as Family and Surrogate's Court Judge.
 He was re-elected to the bench in 2008, and retired at the end of 2011.
-He was also president of the International Motor Racing Research Center for years and represents it at the annual Cameron R. Argetsinger Award dinner at the Corning Museum of Glass.
+He was also president of the International Motor Racing Research Center for years and -- before the pandemic curtailed it -- represented the IMRRC at the annual Cameron R. Argetsinger Award dinner at the Corning Museum of Glass.

 Frank Steber: Recently deceased at the age of 96, Mr. Steber was a beloved English teacher in the Watkins Glen school district from 1955-1984 and, in his long retirement, was a columnist for the Watkins Review and Express ("The Seneca Spectator"), and the author of a history of St. James' Episcopal Church and of three historical novels based in this region: Seneca Dawn, Seneca Sunrise and Seneca Hope.
 A World War II veteran (service in the South Pacific), he was a gentleman, beloved by many.